GozioHealth/code-challenge-provider-search/readme.md

 2. run `npm i`
 3. run `npm test`

-You should see something simliar to this output:
+You should see something simliar to the image below:

 ![Jest Image](./jest.png)

 #### Location Search API